vivaria/edisonrul.ing/docs/source/cards/g/gem-flash-energy.md

 ### Card Rulings

-●This card’s effect is activated during your Standby Phase, and starts a Chain.
+*   This card’s effect is activated during your Standby Phase, and starts a Chain.